-Each doctoral student must draw up an individual study plan in conjunction with the advisors.
+Each doctoral student must draw up an individual study plan within six months in conjunction with the advisors.
 The plan should include a realistic estimate of time for course work, thesis work and supervision as well as an introduction to the proposed research field, problem, aim, methodological and theoretical frames, and relevant ethical considerations.

-The individual study plan is subject to continual written revision (at least once a year).
+The individual study plan is subject to continual revision (at least once a year).
+At the time of revision, the advisor and the examiner also assess when the candidate has reached the level of 50% and 80% respectively of completing the dissertation.